This page is about the

 CPAP Recall Lawsuits

-The Philips sleep apnea machine recall will invariably lead to a number of product liability lawsuits against the company by users who were adversely affected by the inhalation of foam particles.
+The Philips sleep apnea machine recall will invariably lead to product liability lawsuits against the company by users who were adversely affected by the inhalation of foam particles.
 Philips will undoubtedly have some major liability here.

 Our lawyers are currently seeking new sleep apnea machine cases from people who used one of the recalled Philips devices and suffered adverse health consequences as a result.
 We are particularly interested in hearing from individuals who meet the following criteria: